sajee05/Obsidian/Z9 Clippings/Define Infrastructure Bottlenecks.md

 Some of the bottlenecks that create a barrier on the road to infrastructure development and growth in India are:

-- ## Financing:
+- ## 1.
+Financing:
 - It is crucial to address the funding bottlenecks to achieve the highest infrastructural growth.
 Operationalising innovative channels can fill the infrastructure financing gap.
-- Underdeveloped railway and road networks are examples of financial infrastructure bottlenecks.
+- **Underdeveloped railway and road networks are examples of financial infrastructure bottleneck**s.
 Because of the capital-intensive nature of infrastructure projects, the need for financing is always a matter of concern.
-- The increasing Non-Performing Assets also hampers private firms from getting loans from banks.
+- The increasing **Non-Performing Assets also hampers private firms from getting loans** from banks.
 - The government has taken many initiatives to address various factors responsible for financing infrastructure.
-- One of them is the establishment of the National Infrastructure Investment Fund.
+- One of them is the establishment of the **National Infrastructure Investment Fund**.
 It acts as an alternative for the investment fund.
 A good amount of money NIIF will pool is dedicated to infrastructural projects.

 ## 2\.
 Land Acquisition:

-- The only most significant bottleneck regarding infrastructure development is land acquisition.
+- The only **most significant bottleneck regarding infrastructure development** is land acquisition.
 - Several times, some landowners willingly provide their lands for infrastructure growth.
 But, primarily, local communities and farmers oppose selling their lands.
-- The reason behind their opposition is the difference between the agency’s offered price and the prevailing market value.
+- The reason behind their opposition is the difference between the **agency’s offered price and the prevailing market value.**
 - These differences result in critical disputes and litigation issues.

 ## 3\.
 Delay in Regulatory Clearance: